What is climate change?

 The effects of a changing climate can also be seen in vegetation and land animals.
-These include earlier flowering and fruiting times for plants and range-shifts for terrestrial animals.
+These include earlier flowering and fruiting times for plants and changes in the territories (or ranges) occupied by animals.

 In the last few years, there has been a lot of talk about a pause in global warming.
-Commentators argued that since 1998, there has been no significant global warming despite ever increasing amounts of carbon dioxide being emitted.
+Commentators argued that since 1998, there had been no significant global warming despite ever increasing amounts of carbon dioxide being emitted.
 Scientists have tried to explain this in a number of ways.

 But so far, there is no general consensus on the precise mechanism behind the pause.